 - Survey Junkie: Another popular site that lets you answer questions for money and has a $5 minimum payout.

-- Swagbucks: Lets you earn cash by answering surveys, playing games, watching videos, and shopping online.
+- Swagbucks: Lets you earn cash by answering surveys, playing games, watching videos, winning paid trivia games, and shopping online.

 - Prolific: A high-paying rewards site that pays you for taking part in studies and surveys.

 I also made a YouTube video on some of my favorite survey platforms that I think are much better alternatives to Rewards Giant.

 These sites are much more recommended than Rewards Giant because they are reliable and pay more consistently.
 You won’t get rich using them, but you can make some nice, quick money with them fairly easily.

 Of course, you can try other methods of making money online, like selling your skills as a freelancer, or trying phone jobs on the side.
 But these sites are easy alternatives to turn to that are legit unlike Rewards Giant.

 Extra Reading – The Highest Paying Apps To Make Money.

 Rewards Giant isn’t a complete scam, but so many users experience issues receiving payment and claim that it’s very hard to earn money with the site.
 Overall, I don’t think this website is very honest or transparent, so don’t waste your time with it.

 Rewards Giant collects user data and other information such as credit card info, addresses, and user experiences which they sell to other companies.
 If you’re okay with that, then Rewards Giant is safe.